Top 26 small business ideas to get started for Students in 2022

 25. Sell subscription boxes

 If you are not interested in creating your own products to sell, you can select them.
-One of the best ideas for small businesses is to sell subscription boxes with select products that follow a certain theme.
+One of the best ideas for small businesses is to sell subscription boxes with select products that follow a specific theme.

 26. Invest in vending machines